 My life was completely turned on its head with the onset of fibromyalgia.
 I had no idea what was happening, especially when all my tests were coming back pretty normal.

 Four years later I was ‘knocked sideways’ with the diagnosis of fibromyalgia.
 My expectations were, the doctors would suddenly find something, give me medication and all would be good again…that didn’t happen.
 I’m a mum of six and there was no question of giving in to all the symptoms that were rearing their ugly heads in my life.

 Throughout my life, problems and emotions got swept under the rug, life was just too busy and had to go on.
 Fibromyalgia wasn’t accepting this and needless to say I ended up experiencing a vicious circle of flares.
 Being honest, any attempts I made to change my lifestyle were continued knocked back by shear exhaustion so were very half hearted at best.

-Then I plummeted into the worst flare I have ever had, until then I thought I had experience fibromyalgia at its worst…I hadn’t!
+I thought I knew what life with fibro was until I plummeted into the worst flare I have ever experienced.
+I had no idea, until then, just how debilitating fibro could be.
 I could barely walk for months.
 At best I would only sleep a few hours at night.
 I lost my appetite completely and the fibro fog was the straw that broke the camels back, I could barely string a sentence together.

-Why did I call it Fibro Flair?
+Why did I call my blog Fibro Flair?

 Love and gentle hugs to you all x